 What is Love?

-I can only describe my understanding of this feeling, or, state of being.
-For me, it is characterized first and foremost by a feeling of safety.
+My understanding of this feeling, or, state of being involves, first and foremost, a feeling of safety.
 I have never felt unsafe around anyone or anything that I loved, or, by anyone who loved me back.
 ‘Safe’ means that I am treated with respect, told the truth and taken care of if, for some reason, I cannot do this for myself.
 This sense of profound security brings with it peace and calmness.
 This can also be felt in the body, as a deep sense of relaxation and warmth.
 Everything is clear, makes sense, and I am happy to be open with those who are loving (or that I love).
 I am happy to be doing what I love (i.e. writing).